kathirkathir2006/EG-Java-FSD-Demo/Task_29.md

 3. JIT/AOT - fastens the increase of execution speed
 4. security manager- security

-   format this based on yourunderstanding
+  **Q/N: format this based on yourunderstanding**

+   To be completed by 30/03/2024 EOD (6pm)
+   Based on your understanding only - try